kilgariff/dc-reloader/README.md

 ### Attribution

 Based on code from [Sylverant PSO Patcher](https://github.com/sega-dreamcast/sylverant-pso-patcher) by Lawrence Sebald, which includes code from [KallistiOS](https://github.com/KallistiOS/KallistiOS) originally by Megan Potter.
+The file `go.s` is taken from `dc-load-ip` (originally by Andrew Kieschnick, since modified/maintained by Moopthehedgehog and SiZiOUS).